testcontainers/workshop-go/step-4-dev-mode-with-testcontainers.md

 ```

-Let's understand what we have done here:
+Let's understand what you have done here:

 - The first two lines include the build tag `dev` and the build constraint `+build dev`.
 This means that the code in this file will only be compiled when the `dev` tag is passed to the Go toolchain.
 - The `init` function will be executed when the application starts.
 It will start the runtime dependencies as Docker containers, leveraging Testcontainers for Go.
 - The `init` function contains a `startupDependenciesFns` slice with the functions that will start the containers.
-In this case, we only have one function, `startTalksStore`.
+In this case, you only have one function, `startTalksStore`.
 - The `init` function also contains a `gracefulStop` channel to stop the dependencies when the application is stopped.
 - The `shutdownDependencies` function will stop the dependencies when the application is stopped.
 - The `startTalksStore` function will start a Postgres database with the `testdata/dev-db.sql` file as initialization script.